jmoore914/crossword-manager-app/README.md

 TODO:
 - Integrate  dialog for logging into NYT and extracting the necessary cookies
-- Add loading animation when fetching puzzling
+- Properly type NYT json

 ## Installation